tintinguy01/tintinguy01/README.md

 **Hi there!** 👋

-I’m a recent aerospace engineering graduate who has discovered a passion for software development and am now transitioning into a career as a full-stack software engineer.
+I’m a recent aerospace engineering graduate who has discovered a passion for software development and am now transitioning into a career as a software developer.
 Over the past several months, I’ve been immersing myself in coding, learning through self-study, online bootcamps, and tutorials.

 I’ve built several projects that showcase my skills, including applications developed from scratch, where I handled everything from planning and design to implementation.
 These projects reflect my curiosity, dedication, and ability to solve complex problems across the full stack.